pablohenneman/OMNI_OMICS_HUB/docs/analysis/brainstorm-project.md

 Purpose:
 - Transform expression values into a normalized assay suitable for downstream analyses.
 Inputs:
-- Active omics data object in the Omics analysis data slot.
+- Active dataset in the OmicsWorkspace dataset slot.
-- Raw assay (from the active data object) as the normalization input.
+- Raw assay (from the active dataset) as the normalization input.
 Outputs:
-- Normalized assay written back into the active data object.
+- Normalized assay written back into the active dataset.
 Backend:
-- Unlike filtering, normalization does not rely on a preserved configured object; it updates the active data object directly.
+- Unlike filtering, normalization does not rely on a preserved configured dataset; it updates the active dataset directly.
 - Double-normalization is prevented because the raw assay is configured as non-log-transformed.
 - Method and parameters are explicitly recorded.
 - V1 method options: